 ***Please note: VentureWell does not allow overhead to be taken out of E-Team Program grant awards.***

 4. REQUIRED: Letter(s) of Support

 Letters of support demonstrate to reviewers that there is institutional support for your project and/or verify partnerships discussed in your narrative.
 At least one letter is required as part of your proposal.
 You may include up to three total.
 More weight will be given to letters of support from potential customers, partners, industry experts, and mentors that verify the key elements of your proposal over general letters of support from friends, family, or supportive faculty (although these may also be appropriate and of value).
-The same letter(s) used in your Stage 1 proposal may be used for the Stage 2 proposal, but it may be appropriate to obtain new support letters based on reviewer feedback on your Stage 1 proposal and/or learning outcomes from the Stage 1 workshop.
+The same letter(s) used in your Stage 1 proposal may be used for the Stage 2 proposal, but it is advisable to obtain new or updated support letters based on reviewer feedback on your Stage 1 proposal and/or learning outcomes from the Stage 1 workshop.